HomeFood, A Mobile App

-Before starting visuals/UI design, I did some color palette research for HomeFood because they weren't working a color palette.
+Before starting visuals/UI design, I did some color palette research for HomeFood because they didn't have an existing color palette.
 Based on research and their vote, we came to a conclusion that a coral color worked best because this tends to stimulate one's appetite.
 At first, they wanted to go with blue and an evergreen paired with a gold, which works well together but not for a "food" oriented app.
 It gave a dark, unappetizing vibe.
 They agreed, so we went with coral, white, and charcoal.

-During the visual stage, I applied the new color palette and finalized the prototype in InvisionApp.
-I wish I had time to do more animations and visuals, but HomeFood was on a tight schedule.
-Perhaps, I'll be able to work on this more in later versions.
+During the visual stage, I applied the new color palette, did the final revisions and synced the prototype to InvisionApp.
+(I wish I had time to do more animations and visuals, but HomeFood was on a tight schedule.
+Perhaps, I'll be able to work on this more in later versions.)

-Once the mobile app was approved by HomeFood, I shared all deliverables with the team and a development team they decided to use.
+Once the mobile app was approved by HomeFood, I shared all deliverables with the team and a development team of their choice.

 The launch for HomeFood has been outstanding!
 The feedback is excellent.